-Dr. Sonia Ben Jaafar currently serves as the CEO of the Abdulla Al Ghurair Foundation for Education, one of the largest privately funded philanthropic education initiatives in the Arab world.
-Prior to this role, she was the Managing Director of EduEval, where she cultivated partnerships with governments, international agencies, not-for-profit organisations, and multinational corporations to promote evidence-based decisions for a greater positive impact on education.
+Dr. Ben Jaafar currently serves as the CEO of the Abdulla Al Ghurair Foundation, one of the largest privately funded philanthropic education initiatives in the Arab world.
+Prior to this role, she was the Managing Director of EduEval, where she cultivated partnerships with governments, international agencies, not-for-profit organizations, and multinational corporations to promote evidence-based decisions for a greater positive impact on education.
 She holds a PhD in Educational Leadership, and a MA in Curriculum Studies from the University of Toronto.
 She is passionate about coupling her experience with her academic background to promote knowledge sharing and education for good.

 Alexander Betts (keynote)